ricardorauber/UIFlow/README.md

 #### TL; DR

 `UIFlow` is a framework to let the `Coordinator` handle the navigation and the `ViewModel` handle data interaction.
 You just need to make your `ViewControllers` subclass the `UIFlowViewController` and create `Coordinators` and `ViewModels` that will be used by these `ViewControllers`.
+To get the model observation, the `ViewModel` should implement the `ModelObservable` protocol.

 There is also a `Storyboarded` protocol that will instantiate your `ViewController` from a storyboard file with the same name.
 Now, if you are really interested in how this can make your life easier, please read this documentation fully, it will take only a few minutes, but you can also download the code and see it in action with the given `Demo` project.